 Additionally, The 7 Virtues donate solar powered lights to their farmers in Rwanda.
 They also donate perfume to local charities from women’s shelters to fundraisers for literacy, mental health, animal rights.
 Barb Stegmann also founder volunteers and teaches marketing to start up female founders in Haiti. .

 2. CLEAN BEAUTY COLLECTIVE

 *Note: Clean Beauty Collective use non-toxic synthetic frgrances that replace the need for animal by-products.
-We are confirming policies directly with this brand
+The glycerin in their products is derived from RSPO certified palm oil

 About Clean Beauty Collective Vegan, Cruelty Free Perfumes